 On each index business day the realized volatility of the index for the prior month is calculated and, if it exceeds 6%, the index will be rebalanced for that day (but not for any subsequent index business day) by ratably reallocating a portion of the exposure to the ETFs in the index to the money market position sufficient to reduce the prior month realized volatility to 6%.
 As a result of a daily rebalancing, the index may not include any ETFs and may allocate its entire exposure to the money market position, the return on which might not exceed 3-mo-LIBOR.
-Historically, a significant portion of the index exposure has been to the money market position, the return on which has been below 3-mo-LIBOR.
+Historically, a significant portion of the index exposure has been to the money market position, the return on which market position, the return on which more market position.